 c.
-Scenario 3-CJI Impact from a Cloud Datacenter Critical Systems Crash-Core Dump3 Recovery:
+Scenario 3-CJI Impact from a Cloud Datacenter Critical Systems Crash-Core Dump Recovery:

 A CJA utilizes a cloud service provider (IaaS or PaaS) to store CJI and remotely accesses the environment to process CJI.
 During normal operation, the cloud provider experiences systems outages within the datacenter in which CJI is processed and stored.
 The cloud provider's administrators need to repair the systems and restore service using data from a core dump to return to normal operations.
 The cloud service provider as part of the Service Level Agreement (SLA) with the CJA has been authorized to maintain the encryption keys in order respond to such an event.
 The cloud administrators with such access have underwent fingerprint-based background checks and security awareness training.
 This allows the cloud administrators to decrypt CJI so that it is written to the core dump files for restoration following the system outage.
-CJI, however, is encrypted at all times except when part of the core dump files as CJI to ensure all protection are in place in compliance with the CJIS Security Policy.
+CJI, however, is encrypted at all times except when part of the core dump files.
+As part of the SLA, the cloud service provider has agreed to treat the core dump files as CJI to ensure all protection are in place in compliance with the CJIS Security Policy.